 When people talk to me about coming to yoga for the first time, the most common worry is that people are apprehensive that they will be unable to do any postures because they are inflexible.
 This does not matter.
 As long as you are willing to dedicate some time to yourself and have an interest in taking care of your body then yoga is for you.

 Yes, there may be some postures which are challenging but that’s the point.
 Yoga is not instant gratification.
-When I first came to yoga, I was always ruled by my head telling me that I wasn’t strong enough or capable enough to do things and my hamstrings were almost unstretchable due to years of walking everywhere, often in shoes that were not made for such activities (wish I could tell that to sixteen year old me).
-These things did not disappear overnight and are sometimes obstacles which I still face on my mat, but in observing this everyday I feel stronger, much more able and respectful of my body and its limitations which are different each time I get on my mat.
+When I first came to yoga, I was always ruled by my head telling me that I wasn’t strong enough or capable enough to do things and my hamstrings were almost unstretchable due to years of walking everywhere, often in shoes that were not made for such activities (I wish I could have warned sixteen year old me about that one).
+These things did not disappear overnight and are sometimes obstacles which I still face on my mat, but in observing this everyday I feel stronger, much more able and respectful of my body and its limitations which are different every single day.

-In yoga we practice Santosa which is a Sanskrit term meaning to possess contentment, acceptance and to be happy with what we have.
-It’s not easy and when faced with images that constantly ask us to compare ourselves to others every day, it can begin to affect our confidence and self-belief and even make us stop something before we have even started it.
+In yoga we practice Santosa which is a Sanskrit term I interpret as contentment, acceptance and being happy with what we have.
+It’s not easy and when faced with images that constantly ask us to compare ourselves to others, it can begin to affect our confidence and self-belief and even make us stop something before we have even started it.